funtari76/Try-nowjs-P2/README.md

 ## USER STORIES

 * As a user, I want to easily understand the main purpose of the quiz
-* As a user, I want
+* As a user, I want the quiz to be colorful
 * As a user, I want to be able
 * As a user, I want to